 The calling card for Adam's needle may well be, first and foremost, that it is a tough plant.
 It is a drought-tolerant ground cover that is also salt-tolerant.
 Pests and insects give it very little trouble, and it is both deer-proof and rabbit-proof.
 Adam's needle attracts butterflies but also draws earwigs; however, these pests are unlikely to do any serious damage to the plants.

 Uses in Landscaping

+The potential uses for this yucca plant in your yard are many, based both on how it looks and how tough it is.
 Even though Yucca filamentosa is a native of the Southeastern U.S., it is a great fit in a Southwestern theme, since it looks like it belongs in a desert.
 You can also make use of the fine texture of its leaves by growing it next to plants that have foliage of a coarser texture, thereby creating contrast.